benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ### 2. Boundaryless engagement

-* Escalation-driven initiative management
-* Projects that are important but not urgent, have no clear leader, or are otherwise are under resourced
+One of the most powerful organizational "hacks" Chiefs of Staff enjoy is that their scope is both organization-wide and boundaryless.
+This allows the Chief to go to where the work is, regardless of organizational lines or corporate hierarchy.
+This often takes the form of escalation-driven initiative management, but also could involve initiatives important but not urgent, have no clear leader, or are otherwise are under resourced.

-* DRI for “Somebody” should own this -type projects
-* Generally, doing what needs to be done
-* Solve ambiguous problems ("Ben shaped problem")
-* Change management
+In this capacity, you can think you could think of the Chief of Staff as being the directly responsible individual (DRI) for "somebody should own this" -type projects, ambiguous and broad reaching problems that require "connecting the dots", change management, and generally doing what needs to be done without regard for seniority or structure.
 ### 3. Program management and org. operations

 ~Staff or principal program manager (https://ben.balter.com/2021/03/26/nine-things-a-technical-program-manager-does/)